iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 <admon type="warn">

-Parallel runs (using `--jobs` > 1) are experimental and may be unstable.
 Make sure you're using number of jobs that your environment can handle (no more than the CPU cores).

 Note that since queued experiments are run isolated from each other, common stages may be executed multiple times depending on the state of the